 Our college choices in high school were usually limited to colleges in Kentucky.
 It's not that we were actively discouraged from applying to top tier schools out of state, it was just never really presented as an option.
 When one of our teachers found out about my college preferences, he offered to help me with my application.
 Having went to Cornell, he was intimately familiar with the process.
 His help was invaluable, as our school's experience with helping students with the Common App was severely lacking.

 College admission decisions were released near the end of March.
 Anyone who has went through this process will know how nervous I was waiting for the results.
 I found out I was accepted into the Engineering School at the University of Pennsylvania, and I was ecstatic.
 It was the culmination of all of my hard work, and I know it would not have been possible without my teacher and TEALS.

 The benefits of TEALS did not stop after my first day of college.
 I was learning with and competing with students who went to the top high schools around the world and had excellent resources.
 I definitely felt I was at a disadvantage in some of my courses.
 I never felt disadvantaged in my computer science courses.
 In fact, I had just as good if not a better background than my peers, a testament to the world class computer science education I received through TEALS.

 During my sophomore year of college, I was invited to a Microsoft hosted dinner at the Clinton Global Initiative in NYC.
 It was another amazing experience, and I was able to share the impact the TEALS program had on me.
 I was also able to reconnect with my teachers and meet some amazing people.

 In summary, TEALS is great.
-The program changed my life, and I wouldn’t be where I am today without it.
-If anyone has the change to participate in this program, I highly recommend it.
+The program changed my life, and I wouldn't be where I am today without it.
+If anyone has the chance to participate in this program, I highly recommend it.